thriveweb/sailinginparadise/content/happySailors/2019-07-01-birthday-parties-3.md

   - image: >-
       https://ucarecdn.com/93cab004-ff89-4b85-b471-51881802395f/-/crop/971x934/0,0/-/preview/
 ---
 If you live on the Gold Coast like Robyn, you know we live in paradise!
-To celebrate a special birthday, we took Robyn and her family to one of the Gold Coasts best hidden gems, Wave Break Island.
-The additional hour allowed for the BBQ brunch to be cooked at their leisure while the kids were too busy playing!
+To celebrate a special birthday, we took Robyn and her family to one of the Gold Coast's best hidden gems, Wave Break Island.
+The additional hour allowed for the BBQ brunch to be cooked at their leisure while the kids were too busy playing on the shore!
 Time flies when you’re having fun!